trustbit/exercises/ml-ops-on-mars/exercise1.md

-# ML Ops on Mars: Exercise 1

-> I heard that you know programming...
+# ML Ops 1: I heard that you know programming...

 Hi!